-The film primarily focuses on male characters in action roles.
-No significant female characters are depicted engaging in or winning close-quarters physical combat against one or more male opponents.
+The film primarily focuses on Inspector Harry Callahan's pursuit of the Scorpio killer.
+There are no significant female characters depicted engaging in or winning close-quarters physical combat against male opponents.

 Dirty Harry (1971) is an original film, not an adaptation or reboot.
 All characters were newly created for this movie, meaning there are no pre-established characters from prior canon or history whose gender could have been altered.